-- 4.1 When an issue arises involving the academic or general misconduct of a student, the Code provides informal avenues by which the complaint may be resolved. - 4.2 Personal Resolution: - 4.2.1 Academic Integrity: A faculty member or other instructor who believes that a student has engaged in academic misconduct will apprise the student of the suspected academic misconduct and refer the student to the Student Conduct Code and the Director of Graduate Student Life & Development.
+- 4.1 When an issue arises involving the academic or general misconduct of a student, the Code provides informal avenues by which the complaint may be resolved. - 4.2 Personal Resolution: - 4.2.1 Academic Integrity: A faculty member or other instructor who believes that a student has engaged in academic misconduct will apprise the student of the suspected academic misconduct and refer the student to the Student Conduct Code and the Vice Provost for Student Affairs.
 The instructor shall also provide the student with the opportunity to meet with the instructor to discuss the nature and validity of the allegations and the possible institutional responses.
 After a discussion with the student, the instructor will decide whether the alleged violation was intentional or unintentional.
-The instructor will then propose a resolution to the student and discuss possible sanctions with the Director of Graduate Student Life & Development, as appropriate. - 4.2.2 General Misconduct: A complainant may wish to communicate directly with the person against whom the complaint is being made in order to address the issues involved.
+The instructor will then propose a resolution to the student and discuss possible sanctions with the Vice Provost for Student Affairs, as appropriate.
+If a resolution is agreed to that involves the imposition of sanctions, these will be issued by the Vice Provost for Student Affairs.

+4.2.2 General Misconduct: A complainant may wish to communicate directly with the person against whom the complaint is being made in order to address the issues involved.
 However, a complainant may bypass personal resolution if the complainant would feel uncomfortable or unsafe doing so.
-In particular, individuals who believe that they were threatened or who was injured by a student are encouraged to speak with the Director of Graduate Student Life &

-Development or visit the TC Ombuds to seek assistance before pursuing personal resolution.
+In particular, individuals who believe that they were threatened or who was injured by a student are encouraged to speak with the Vice Provost for Student Affairs or visit the TC Ombuds to seek assistance before pursuing personal resolution.
 Such an individual may wish to pursue other options such as a facilitated conversation, mediation or to file a request for a formal resolution.